 The 4 Keys to Stretch Mark Removal

 Stretch marks, or striae, are a form of skin scarring associated with short-term weight gain, usually from obesity, puberty, pregnancy or bodybuilding.
 They form when the dermis, which is the middle layer of the skin that maintains shape and elasticity, is stretched more than it can tolerate.
-A lot of experts say that stretch marks cannot be removed, but if you follow the 4 steps below, with some consistency and patience you can see those stubborn marks disappear.
+A lot of experts say that stretch marks cannot be removed, but if you follow the 4 steps below, with some consistency and patience you can get rid of your stretch marks.

 1. Eat a Healthy Diet

 What you put in your mouth is just as important as the products you apply to your skin.
 The foods you eat, get digested and broken down into vitamins, minerals and amino acids that your body uses to build healthy skin.
 That’ s why a heathy diet is essential to achieving radiant skin and removing stretch marks.
 Eating a variety of colorful foods will enhance regeneration of your cells.
 Vitamins A,C,E and K are key to improving and healing your skin

 Beta-Carotene, which is the pigment found in orange foods, converts to Vitamin A, which is essential for wound healing and skin regrowth.
 Some foods that contain vitamin A are apricots, carrots, pumpkin, sweet potatoes, kale and spinach.